status-im/help.status.im/docs/en/using-status/edit-and-delete-your-messages.md

 ### What to expect

 - You can edit and delete your Status messages with no time limitations.
 - You can only edit text messages.
-If you want to change a message that contains media content, consider [deleting][delete-messages] and re-sending it.
+If you want to change a message that contains media content, consider [deleting](#delete-your-messages) and re-sending it.
 - Once you edit a message, a permanent note appears next to your message saying it was edited.
 - In communities and group chats, you can hide messages you don't want to see with **Delete for me**.
 Everyone else will still be able to see this message.
 - To delete a message for everyone, select **Delete for everyone**.
 You can only delete your own messages.